jtaylor515/PracticumProject/README.md

 ## About Envitas

-Envitas is a dynamic project group passionate about bringing innovation to the sneaker community.
+Envitas is a dynamic project group passionate about bringing innovation to the food lovers community.
 Our team consists of:

 - Jeffrey Taylor
 - Topher Roebuck